 Costs for Medicare Advantage Plans

 What you pay in a Medicare Advantage Plan depends on several factors.
+In many cases, you’ll need to use doctors and other providers who are in the plan’s network and service area for the lowest costs.
+Some plans won’t cover services from providers outside the plan’s network and service area.
 Learn about these factors and how to get cost details.

 Drug coverage in Medicare Advantage Plans

 Most Medicare Advantage Plans include prescription drug coverage (Part D).
 You can join a separate Medicare Prescription Drug Plan with certain types of plans that: